Mário Carlos

-Mário Jorge Costa Carlos (born 21 February 1983), known as Mário Carlos, is a former Portuguese professional football player.
+Mário Jorge Costa Carlos (born 21 February 1983), known as Mário Carlos, is a Portuguese former professional footballer who played as a winger.

 A graduate of Vitória de Setúbal's youth academy, Carlos made his professional debut for the Sadinos on 22 August 2002 against Boavista.
 Carlos scored his first goal for Vitória de Setúbal on 4 January 2003, in a 2–1 home loss to Sporting CP.